dagster-io/dagster/docs/sections/learn/tutorial/reusable_solids.rst

 a pipeline.
 Using APIs presented so far, that would be impossible: there would be a name collision if one included two copies of the solid.

-Instead we introduce a new class ``SolidInstance`` that allows the user to create multiple, named instances of a single solid:
+Instead we introduce a new class ``SolidInvocation`` that allows the user to create multiple, named instances of a single solid:

 .. literalinclude:: ../../../../examples/dagster_examples/intro_tutorial/reusable_solids.py